 Return pan used to sear tenderloin to medium heat.

 Add ¼ cup water, maple syrup, chicken base, and Dijon to hot pan and stir until incorporated.
 Bring to a simmer.

-Stir often until reduced to a light syrup, 4-5 minutes.
+Stir often until the consistency of a light syrup, 4-5 minutes.

 Finish the Dish